she-protocol/she-js/README.md

 ## Packages

-SeiJS consists of smaller NPM packages within the @she-js namespace.
+SheJS consists of smaller NPM packages within the @she-js namespace.
 For more detailed documentation on each package, please refer to the table below.

 | Package                                                 | Description                                                                                                                     |
 |---------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|